 It could help you to find that common ground mentioned in point one.
 People will also warm to you knowing that you have taken the time and interest in their life/work.
 This will make them more open to what you have to say.

 It’s also impressive to business people if you remember things they spoke about when you last saw them.
 Whenever you learn something about a person, such as their favourite restaurant, their kid’s and partner’s names, where they were going on holiday, take note.
 Keep a database of information like this along with your research and refer to it whenever you next meet that person.
 It will deepen your connection with them and make them warm to you.

 It’s a very basic, sub-conscious response when you hear your own name to become more responsive.
 Some of the most persuasive leaders in the world will work a person’s name into the conversation just enough to build their ego but not enough that it appears obvious.
 Try it in your next negotiation and see how the person’s response differs.

-It’s been revealed by numerous studies that we not only communicate through our words, but through our bodies as well.
-Body language can be a key part of influencing how a person reacts to what you are saying.
+It’s been revealed by numerous studies that we not only communicate through our words but through our bodies as well.
+Body language can be a key part of our influencing skills and how a person reacts to what you are saying.

 Being confident, but not arrogant, in business is key to success.
 If you demonstrate confidence in yourself and what you are saying, this will encourage people to feel confident in you/what you are proposing too.

 Find out how to improve your influencing skills for procurement with a CIPS Diploma in Procurement and Supply.
 To find out more about our CIPS courses and how to get your two-week free trial, contact us or call our team on 01865 515255.